About PicBrewery

-PicBrewery - image optimizer and converter is a free, open tool that compresses and converts images entirely inside your browser.
+PicBrewery is a free, open tool that compresses and converts images entirely inside your browser.
 Your images are never uploaded — they stay on your device.

 What it is

-PicBrewery - image optimizer and converter is a one-page web application for optimizing photos and graphics.
+PicBrewery is a one-page web application for optimizing photos and graphics.
 Drop in JPG, PNG, WebP, AVIF or BMP files and get compressed variants in all four modern formats side-by-side — so you can pick the smallest one that still looks right.
 Batch size is up to 20 files at 20 MB each, with two concurrent encodes to keep your laptop responsive.

 How it works

-PicBrewery - image optimizer and converter runs production-grade image codecs compiled to WebAssembly, executed inside Web Workers so the UI stays responsive.
+PicBrewery runs production-grade image codecs compiled to WebAssembly, executed inside Web Workers so the UI stays responsive.
 The same libraries that power native desktop tools are doing the heavy lifting — only the glue is JavaScript.

 - JPEG — MozJPEG, the reference high-quality JPEG encoder.